 Recently, I have a renewed inspiration to be more serious with my pursuit of arts and crafts.
 I signed myself up for a handful of workshops and I am so happy to be more attuned to my creativity and imagination now, although I must admit that I am still slightly rusty.
 I would love to have more consistent practices.
 After my first class, I must say that I now really understand the value of making art on our mental wellbeing.

 I am happy to have discovered Autumn’s studio and workshops on Instagram!
 Autumn is a Singapore-based textile artist who works with co-ops and villagers in India.
-I got interested immediately to see that her strives to be ethical in her work and signed up for two workshops with her, the woodblock printing workshop and the punch needle workshop.
+I got interested immediately to see that she strives to be ethical in her work and signed up for two workshops with her, the woodblock printing workshop and the punch needle workshop.
 Autumn’s studio in Chinatown is just how I imagine my own studio would be if I ever have one, simple, warm and cosy.

 Tools and materials